Nicole-Hong/LHL_Final_Project_NLP/README.md

 ## Future Direction

-The base model is not fully developed yet due to the following challenges and issues, and will be ongoing project for this year:
+The base model is not fully developed yet due to the following challenges and issues, and will be an ongoing project for this year:

 * The model to be completed requires large size of Twitter data at least 300,000 tweets.
 * Capturing semantic context is the key in this NLP model, which requires more sophisticated model development.